11 Classical Guitar Lessons for Beginners (+3 Pitfalls to Avoid)

 Here’s the technique: Put your fingers on the strings.
 That’s it.
 Just do something.

 Instead, here’s the technique: Put your fingers on the strings.
 That’s it.
+Nothing fancy.
 Just do something.

 #2: Create a ritual

-To set ourselves up for success, we can do a minimum of planning on the front side.
+To set ourselves up for success to learn guitar, we can do a minimum of planning on the front side.

 Every decision we have to make in practice is a trip-wire.
 Any moment we don’t know what to do next is a moment we may put down the guitar.